 Motors are provided with prelubricated bearings.
-Any lubrication instructions shown on the motor nameplate supersede instructions below.
+Any lubrication instructions shown on the motor nameplate supersede the following instructions.

 Motor bearings without provisions for relubrication will operate up to 10 years under normal conditions with no maintenance.
 In severe applications, high temperatures or excessive contaminates, it is advisable to have the maintenance department disassemble and lubricate the bearings after three years of operation to prevent interruption of service.

-For motors with provisions for relubrication, follow intervals of the table below.
+For motors with provisions for relubrication, follow intervals of the following table.